dusanCemovic/mediaStore/README.md

     - `app/Http/Controller/MediaController` get request and handle it and return response.
     - Controller just get file from request and send it to MediaService for handling saving.
     - At the end it returns json response based on result that MediaService done.
+    - Additionally, there is method ping (used for checking if api is live without api key) and list (listing all added media)
 - Service:
     - `app/Http/Controller/MediaService` handle saving via method store.
     - It is done like this to separate logic from controller and to be able to test easier.
 It is good concept to break